 A raw material or primary agricultural product that can be bought and sold, such as gold, silver, crude oil or coffee.

 The value of a transaction calculated by the number of shares traded multiplied by the agreed price per share.
 Charges such as commission and stamp duty are deducted or added accordingly to give the total cost or amount payable.

 A CTC details all dividend payments received within a given tax year, which runs from April 6th through to the next April 5th.

 Please see Consolidated Tax Certificate.

 A corporate action event in which the number of shares in issue are reduced by a set factor.
-E.g. A 2:1 Consolidation would have the effect of halving the number of shares in circulation, doubling the nominal value and doubling the value of shares in the market.
+For example a 2:1 Consolidation would have the effect of halving the number of shares in circulation, doubling the nominal value and affecting the share price accordingly.